School of Education and Human Sciences Code

 - Scholarship Committee

 - Membership.
 The Committee shall consist of two faculty members from each department.
 Each department shall determine its own procedures for identifying its representatives on the Committee.
 The Dean shall appoint a member of the Dean's administrative staff to serve as a non-voting administrative liaison between the Committee and the Dean.
-The Committee shall elect its own chair, preferably from among those members with the longest service on the Committee

 - Terms of Membership.
 Members shall serve for three-year rotating terms.